-When you need a bit of extra help
+When you need a bit of extra help, we'll be here

-Living in our own homes for as long as possible is what we'd all like to do, but as our needs change over time, this can become difficult.
+Staying independent and living in our own homes for as long as possible is what we'd all like to do, but as our needs change over time, this can become difficult.
 When things get harder, accepting support can help you stay at home for longer.
 This doesn't mean losing your independence, sometimes a few simple adjustments to your home or some help with practical tasks may be all that's needed to ensure you can remain at home for years to come.
 Age UK Wiltshire is here to offer you information and advice on what you can do to make the changes needed to stay independent in your own home; advice about things like keeping warm, adapting your home and preventing falls.
 Call us on 0808 196 24 24 for more information.